 What did the "Girl from Google" (GfG) say that upset this person so much?
-I will get to that in a moment, but now that I have your attention, let me recap a few highlights of this very interesting and dynamic meeting.

-OK.
-Now that you've gotten a background in social networking, it's time to get back to Google.
 The "Girl from Google" (GfG) was up just before my presentation and the title of her talk was "The Importance of Interactivity: How multimedia technologies will change the way you Connect with Consumers & Physicians."